opf/openproject/docs/development/concepts/secure-coding/README.md

 - External authentication through LDAP user binds, optional LDAP user and group membership synchronization (Enterprise-Edition add-on)
 - OAuth 2.0 application authentication and authorization with OpenProject acting as the authorization server.
 Access tokens are hashed using SHA256 in the database.
 - Internal user credential authentication against passwords stored in BCrypt with a high default yet configurable cost factor depending on the organizational requirements.

+<a id="usage-recommendations"></a>

+OpenProject recommends these authenticiation mechanisms:

+- All connections to and from OpenProject should be secured through TLS/SSL transport encryption.
+OpenProject assumes connections are secured through TLS/SSL by default in all production systems.
+Note that OpenProject does not provide TLS/SSL termination itself for Docker-based installations.
+The customer's IT department needs to configure and maintain the TLS certificates at the load balancer or proxying server before connections reach the application server.
+- For any external connection (Database, LDAP, etc.), OpenProject uses openssl library for the host or container's openssl certificate store.
+Use your distribution's mechanisms to add verified certificate or certificate chains.
+For more infomration, see the [Ruby OpenSSL X509 Store documentation](https://ruby-doc.org/stdlib-2.4.0/libdoc/openssl/rdoc/OpenSSL/X509/Store.html).

+- For smaller to medium organizations with no centralized authentication mechanism, use the internal username / password authentication mechanism for secure storing of your user's credentials using BCrypt salted cryptographic hash function.
+- For organizations with a centralized and accessible LDAP server, [OpenProject provides LDAP userbind authentication](https://www.openproject.org/docs/system-admin-guide/authentication/ldap-authentication/) to foward the authentication request to your LDAP server.
+Use TLS or LDAPS encrypted connections to the LDAP server to ensure transport level security.
+Optionally, synchronize roles and permissions using the [LDAP Group sync functionality](https://www.openproject.org/docs/system-admin-guide/authentication/ldap-authentication/ldap-group-synchronization/).
+- If your organization operates a central authentication services, it is very likely it supports one of the standard remote authentication mechanisms for single sign-on, such as [OpenID connect](https://www.openproject.org/docs/system-admin-guide/authentication/openid-providers/),  [SAML](https://www.openproject.org/docs/system-admin-guide/authentication/saml/), or [Kerberos](https://www.openproject.org/docs/system-admin-guide/authentication/kerberos/).
+Use these mechanisms to ensure a standardized and secure authentication of users without requiring the storage of any credentials at OpenProject while providing a high level of usability due to centralized logins.